nerzh/everscale-client-swift/README.md

 ### If you use Xcode for Test

 Please, set custom working directory to project folder for your xcode scheme.
 This is necessary for the relative path "./" to the project folders to work.
-You may change it with the xcode edit scheme menu.
+You may change it with the xcode edit scheme menu __Product > Scheme > Edit Scheme__ menu __Run__ submenu __Options__ enable checkbox "Use custom directory" and add path working directory.

-Or inside file path_to_this_library/.swiftpm/xcode/xcshareddata/xcschemes/TonClientSwift.xcscheme set to tag "LaunchAction" absolute path to this library with options:
+Or if above variant not available, then inside file path_to_this_library/.swiftpm/xcode/xcshareddata/xcschemes/TonClientSwift.xcscheme set to tag "LaunchAction" absolute path to this library with options:
 **useCustomWorkingDirectory = "YES"**
 **customWorkingDirectory = "/path_to_ton_sdk"**